grasipacheco/grasipacheco/README.md

-### Oie, I am Grasi and am currently learning the basic of web development :)
+### Oie, I am Grasi

-- 🌱 I’m currently learning Web Development at Spiced Academy
+- 🌱 I'm currently learning the basic of web development at neue fische
 - 🤔 I’m looking for help with Shell and Markdown.
 If you stumble upon my profile and have some fun treasure hunt to practice Shell, send me the link :)
 - 💬 Ask me about Manaus, Brazilian music and food in general
 - 😄 Pronouns: she/her